RunMat

 GitHub

 y = sign(x) returns the sign of each element of x.
-Real inputs become -1, 0, or 1 depending on their value, while complex inputs are normalised to unit magnitude (x ./ abs(x)).
+Real values map to -1, 0, or 1, while complex values are normalized as x ./ abs(x), matching MATLAB behavior.

 • Real scalars, vectors, matrices, and higher-dimensional tensors produce -1, 0, or 1 for each element.